Tuition & Fees

 - For information on refunds, visit the Refund Policies page.

-- You can pay your tuition online using a credit card (Visa, MasterCard, Discover, or American Express) or with an e-check.
+- You can pay your Tuition and Housing online using a credit card (Visa, MasterCard, Discover, or American Express) or with an e-check.
 You must access Campus Information Services to use this option.
 Campus Information Services is available most hours of the day, however, system maintenance is scheduled between the hours of 2:00 a.m. and 3:00 a.m.
 (US Mountain Time) daily and the system may be unavailable during this time.

 - For information on tuition petitioning procedures, visit the Petitioning Procedures page.